 This is a difficult topic but an important one.
 Please speak to your children about sexual development, sex, and how to be in relationship.
 They are listening.
 They are wondering about it.
 It is best for them to get the most information from you.

-Originally published as part of the Ask the Nest series on Los Tweens + Teens.
+Originally published as part of the Ask Lina Series on Los Tweens + Teens.